 Costs:

-£200 (ensuite) and £175 (non ensuite) per weekend inclusive of all food/drink and fees.
-Bursaries are available.
+£208 (ensuite) and £182 (non ensuite) per weekend inclusive of all food/drink and fees.
+Bursaries and payment plans are available – please read the rest of this page for more information.

 Registration:

 Please use the contact emails in the footer if you had more questions after reading this page and the Education landing page.
-Bookings close 20 December 2024.
-Please complete a booking form by following this link.
+Bookings close 15 December 2025.
+First weekend payment due 26 December.
+Please read the rest of the page to get an idea of our approach (and don’t hesitate to get in touch if you’re not sure about something) – before completing a booking form by following this link.